ViaQ/Main/README-mux.md

     # ANSIBLE_LOG_PATH=/tmp/ansible.log ansible-playbook -vvv \
       -e @/path/to/vars.yaml \
       -i /path/to/ansible-inventory playbooks/byo/config.yml

+where `/path/to/vars.yaml` is the full path and file name where you saved your `vars.yaml` file, and `/path/to/ansible-inventory` is the full path and file name where you saved your `ansible-inventory` file.

 Check `/tmp/ansible.log` if there are any errors during the run.
 If this hangs, just kill it and run it again - Ansible is (mostly) idempotent.
 Same